Glenn Keeney: Competitor

-Tournament Promoter/Entrepreneur
+Tournament promoter and entrepreneur

-Keeney held his first karate tournament in 1968, and went on to host the 1970 & 1971 United States Karate Association Grand National Championships in Anderson, Indiana (the largest USKA tournament promoted to that date).
+Keeney held his first karate tournament in 1968, and went on to host the 1970 and 1971 United States Karate Association Grand National Championships in Anderson, Indiana (the largest USKA tournament promoted to that date).
 He was voted Best tournament promoter by the USKA 4 years running.
-He co-hosted the 1975 Top Ten Nationals in Anderson, Indiana with Mike Anderson of Professional Karate Magazine, again with great success.
+He co-hosted the 1975 Top Ten Nationals in Anderson, Indiana, with Mike Anderson of Professional Karate Magazine, again with great success.
 In 1980, he promoted the PKA, CBS televised Bill Wallace retirement fight in Anderson, and was subsequently presented with the "Key to the City" by Mayor McMahon.
 Working again with the PKA and ESPN he went on to promote the 1981/82 PKA Nationals.
-He continues as an active promoter, hosting the Professional Karate Commission’s International Karate Championships each year in Indianapolis, Indiana.
+He continues as an active promoter, hosting the Professional Karate Commission's International Karate Championships each year in Indianapolis, Indiana.

 As an administrator, Keeney assisted in writing the USKA rule book for tournament competition.
 He functioned as Rules Chairman for 10 years.
 For several years he headed up the ratings committee for the PKA, and at the First Los Angeles World Championships in 1974 he participated as a judge.

 Founder

-Mr. Keeney founded the (PKC) Professional Karate Commission in 1986.
+Keeney founded the (PKC) Professional Karate Commission in 1986.
 It began as a sanctioning body for Full Contact Kickboxing.
-Upon the death of Grand Master Robert A. Trias in 1989, Keeney further developed the Professional Karate Commission as a membership organization and sanctioning body to include sport karate competition and dedicated the organization to the preservation of the principles, ethics, & integrity of Karate-Do.
+Upon the death of Grand Master Robert A. Trias in 1989, Keeney further developed the Professional Karate Commission as a membership organization and sanctioning body to include sport karate competition and dedicated the organization to the preservation of the principles, ethics, and integrity of Karate-Do.

 Grand Master Glenn R. Keeney currently holds the rank of 10th dan, Hanshi of Okinawan Goju-ryu, and is ranked in Judo and Ju-Jitsu.
 His devotion to karate is held in high regard by both peers and students alike.
 Although he is semi-retired, as of 2013 he still teaches seminars and clinics.